A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Degenerations of semistable bundles

-Given this, to show uniqueness of bubbling sets, we first briefly recall how the moduli space of semistable sheaves with given determinants of numerical classes over $X_0=p^{-1}(0)$ is constructed.
+Given this, in the following, we can assume $\Xcal$ to be a family of smooth projective surfaces and two semistable degenerations $\E$ and $\E'$ of $\{\Ecal_t\}$ so that $\Ccal(\Ecal_0)\neq \Ccal(\Ecal_0')$.
+To show uniqueness of bubbling sets, we first briefly recall how the moduli space of semistable sheaves with given determinants of numerical classes over $X_0=p^{-1}(0)$ is constructed.
 We refer readers to \cite{HuybrechtsLehn:10} for more details.
 Using the fact that the set of isomorphism classes of semistable sheaves is bounded, and hence $m$-regular for some integer $m$, we can put those sheaves in a fixed Quot scheme.
 More precisely, denote